yoshikisd/cdtools/docs/source/tutorial.rst

     import numpy as np
     import torch as t
-    from CDTools.models import CDIModel
+    from cdtools.models import CDIModel
-    from CDTools import tools
+    from cdtools import tools

     __all__ = ['SimplePtycho']